paulamib123/agent-gateway/README.md

 1. Create a data folder inside the root folder

+2. Run the commands inside the root folder.

-2. Build the docker file
+3. Build the docker file

 ```
     docker build /
     -t <container-name> .
 ```

-3. Run the docker file
+4. Run the docker file

 ```
     docker run /